-We are investigating the link between human fetal haematopoiesis and the origin and biology of childhood leukaemia.
-In particular, we are interested in the pathogenesis of infant leukaemia, which is a refractory disease that invariably originates in utero
+Founded in 2015, we are investigating the link between human fetal haematopoiesis and the origin and biology of childhood leukaemia.
+In particular, we are interested in the pathogenesis of infant leukaemia, which is a refractory disease that invariably originates in utero.

 Prof Irene Roberts, Department of Paediatrics, University of Oxford

 Prof Thomas Milne, Weatherall Institute of Molecular Medicine, University of Oxford